GeeksforGeeks-VIT-Bhopal/HacktoberFest2021-Python/Spaceship-Battle/README.md

 #### To run this on your PC, follow the steps:
 1. Fork this repository.
 2. Clone this repository by downloading the zip file.
-3. Now go for main.py, run the file amd ENJOY the game.
+3. Now go for main.py, run the file and ENJOY the game.

 ### Feel free to point out bugs by opening issues on the repository.